canton7/RestEase/README.md

 Comparison to Refit
 -------------------

-RestEase is very heavily inspired by [Paul Betts' Refit](https://github.com/paulcbetts/refit).
+RestEase is very heavily inspired by [Anaïs Betts' Refit](https://github.com/reactiveui/refit).
 Refit is a fantastic library, and in my opinion does a lot of things very right.
 It was the first C# REST client library that I actually enjoyed using.